Ages 5 & 6

 *Limited memberships available: subject to class size and individual readiness.

 LEVEL 3 Martial Arts performance offers the best karate classes for 5 & 6 year-olds.
 Our goal is to give them a safe and positive martial arts experience.
 The Dads and Moms of Moorpark, Thousand Oaks, and all Conejo Valley can attest to the level of fun and productivity in our Tiny Tiger Gyogi Skills classes - they're always the best critics!
-Like the age group before this, between the popularity and allowed available spaces in this class we don't always have enrollment opportunities so please contact us using the button below or by calling to find out if we are currently holding new-student evaluations for these Karate Kids - thank you.
+Like the age group before this, because of the popularity and permitted available spaces in this class we don't always have enrollment opportunities so please contact us using the button below or call to learn if we are currently holding new-student evaluations.

 We disguise the repetition of our rotating class curriculum so these karate kids feel a strong entertainment value while still being able to follow directions helping them gain awareness, focus, and discipline.

 Our instructors attend weekly ongoing training to refine communication skills as well as their physical skills so that your child learns to connect with authority in an encouraging and positive manner.

 Our Tiny Tigers class is limited in size to ensure a productive, safe, and happy experience.
 It's very rare that a Tiny Tiger drops out of our program.
 Spaces usually become available when they graduate to the next level - Children's Sukiru Skills.
 We do have a "Future Student" list to which we can add your child's name so when a spot opens up you'll be notified.
 We’re always happy to schedule a free evaluation for your family when you’re ready so together we can decide if moving forward in our program is the best thing for your child, just click below!